Spam Texts After STOP? You May Be Owed $500 to $1,500 Per Text

 • “Use code SAVE20”

-• “Book an appointment for a free consult”
+• “Book now for a free consult”

 • Appointment reminders